 Have you heard?
 Visual marketing is hot!
-Businesses use pictures, images and video to promote themselves and their products and services.
+Businesses are using pictures, images and video to promote themselves and their products and services.

 If you have been ignoring the power of visual content, maybe now is the time to start.
 Don’t you want to increase the number of people viewing, sharing and engaging with what you share or write?!

 Why Is This Happening?